So in the tradition of my (semi-mythical) Uncle Harry I put on my tour guide’s hat and resume with a guided tour of Fort Queenscliff.

 These hostile powers were identified as the French, the Russians and, at one stage during the American Civil War, the United States!

 When you approach The Fort from the landward side you see a decidedly unimpressive brick wall that forms the rear defence.
 Originally there was a dry moat and there are dozens of loopholes for rifle fire from inside.
-But with my knowledge of military technology I was unimpressed.
-Yes the fort was built in the Nineteenth Century but it was clear that any force bringing even light artillery to bear on this wall would have quickly overcome these defences.

 However, I wasn’t quite ready to write the fort off, it was after all designed to protect the entrance to Port Phillip Bay from the sea.